 You will still have to pay ground rent to your landlord if this is in your lease.
 The changes only apply to new leases granted on or after 30 June 2022.

 Your landlord will usually be responsible for insurance of the building (not the contents) - this will be part of your service charge.

 - ask for a summary of the insurance policy

 - challenge the cost through a tribunal if you think it’s unreasonable

 You might have to pay into a fund to help cover any unexpected maintenance or repairs, like replacing the roof.
 There are rules about how landlords must manage these funds.

-Usually, you won’t be able to get back any money you pay into them (for example, if you move).
+You will not usually be able to get back any money you pay into them, for example if you move house.

 Consulting over charges

 You have the right to be consulted about charges for running or maintaining the building if you have to pay more than: